vsrinivas/coyotos/src/base/lib/runtime/README_runtime.txt

 		 initial reply endpoint for this program has already been generated.
 An endpoint capability to this endpoint has been placed in CR1.
-The endpoint has it's PM bit set, an initial PP value of zero, and its receiver field contains a process capability to this process.
+The endpoint has it's PM bit set, an initial PP value of zero, an endpoint ID of zero, and its receiver field contains a process capability to this process.

-                 ???
-Conventions about how storage has been allocated from space banks???
+		 An initial invokable endpoint has also been generated, and an Endpoint capability to it is placed in CR5.
+Its endpoint PM bit is *not* set, its endpoint ID is one, and its receiver field contains a process capability to this process.

+		 A Process capability for the process is placed in CR2.

+		 The Bank for the process is placed in CR3.
+All objects constituting the process should be derived from this bank.
+Upon destruction, the process will destroy the bank to clean up its storage.

         Tool Space Conventions